keajs/kea-docs/docs/introduction/what-is-kea.md

 * These actions modify **reducers** (*counter*) that hold the actual data.
 * This data is stored in a global **state** through Redux.
 * Reducers export **values** (*counter is 1*) through **selectors** (*find the counter in the state*).
-* Actions may also trigger **listeners**, which are async functions that can call actions and read values.
+* Actions may also trigger **listeners**, which are async functions that can call actions, read values and call whichever external services or APIs your app depends on.
 * You group actions, reducers and listeners into a **logic** (*counterLogic*)
 * React Components fetch actions and values from the logic and display or call them as needed.